Come Fly with Me (2010 TV series): Episodes

-Series 1 (2010–2011)

-Series 1 of Come Fly with Me began airing on Christmas Day 2010 to mixed reviews from critics, and gained over 12.47 million viewers.
-The second episode, which aired on New Year's Day 2011, gained over 8.80 million viewers, while the remaining four episodes averaged around 7 million viewers throughout the rest of the series.
+Come Fly with Me began airing on Christmas Day 2010 to mixed reviews from critics, and gained more than 12.47 million viewers.
+The second episode, which aired on New Year's Day 2011, gained more than 8.80 million viewers, while the remaining four episodes averaged around 7 million viewers throughout the rest of the series.
 The series began airing in the United States on BBC America on 18 June 2011, edited to fit a 30-minute time slot with commercials.